ExpediaGroup/vsync/website/docs/getstarted/config.md

 `numBuckets` : sync info in consul kv will have N number of buckets and 1 index, each bucket is a map of path:insight.
 You will need to increase it as you hit per consul kv size limit.
 It must be same for origin and destinations. (default: 1)

+`syncDeletes` : flag to stop vsync destination to stop syncing deletes from origin side. (default: false)

 ### Origin

 `origin` : top level key for all origin related config parameters